MroSCho/runtime-legal/README.md

 These pages are required by the App Store and are linked from the app's App Store Connect listing.
 They contain no analytics, no tracking, no embeds — just static HTML.

-App source is in a separate private repository.